chieutrann/chieutrann/README.md

 - 👋 Hi, I’m <strong>Joey  </strong>
 - 👀 I’m interested in <strong>Computer Science</strong>

-- 💞️ I’m looking for an internship in <strong>Data analysing and Software Engineneering Jobs </strong>
+- 💞️ I’m looking for an internship in <strong>Data analytic and Software Engineneering Jobs </strong>
 - 📫 How to reach me Email: Joeytran2311@gmail.com

 <!---